jaresty/liberating-structures/README.md

 This structure takes a group of people and pairs them up to discuss a prompt, switching pairs every 5 minutes.
 It is a nice icebreaker to enable everyone to participate and get to know each other.

+## Usage suggestions

+1. Use impromptu networking at the beginning or end of a meeting (even if you start in zoom, you can mute your mic there and use this to automate some quick breakouts as an icebreaker)
+2. Use 1-2-4-all at the end of a large meeting (like a retro) to parallelize discussion and let individuals pick the topics they want to join.
+You can post each topic as its own LS post, users can react to the ones they want to join, and the rest will just happen automatically.
+3. Set up an “event” on the team calendar for folks to submit as many 1-2-4-all / impromptu networking topics as they want.
+“Liberating Structures power hour”

 ## Sources

 This bot aims to replicate the liberating structures defined [here](https://www.liberatingstructures.com/) in slack using forms, threads, huddles, etc to enable serendipitous synchronous conversations in slack.